 Located right in the middle of Europe, Lviv lies on the crossroads of important highways and railroads.
 The cultural capital of Ukraine can be easily reached from big European cities: Warsaw (391 km), Kyiv (540 km) Minsk (611 km), Budapest (575 km), Bratislava (779 km), Chisinau (623 km), Vilnius (765 km), Berlin (933) and Sofia (1331 km).

 For the fourth year in a row, IT Arena will take place at Arena Lviv Stadium, located on the outskirts of the city.
-The venue can be easily accessed by car, taxi or public transport.
+The venue can be easily accessed by car, taxi, Uber or public transport.

 There are direct flights to Lviv from Kyiv, Istanbul, Munich, Vienna, Minsk, Warsaw, Radom, Wroclaw, Baku, Tel Aviv, Bologna, Rome, Vilnius, Madrid and Dnipro.
 If booked in advance, it is possible to get a round trip for 100-200$.
 For travelers on a budget, a good option is to consider flying via Wroclaw (which is one of Polish hubs for low-cost airlines).

 There is a good bus connection between Lviv and other major cities in Ukraine and abroad.
 Getting from Kyiv to Lviv would cost around 10$, Warsaw - 15$, Minsk - 22$.
 If you are traveling from Bulgaria or Romania, it is cheaper to travel via Kyiv (Sofia-Kyiv - 60$, Bucharest-Kyiv - 35$).
 In contrast, from Moldova, it would be much more convenient and cheaper to travel via Odesa (Chisinau-Odesa - 10$).